How lenders value collateral

 While collateral can include many different types of assets, common examples are:

 These types of assets are commonly used to secure loans.
-While mortgages and auto loans are tied to specific collateral, some personal loans can use other assets, such as savings accounts or collectibles, to secure the loan.
+While mortgages and auto loans are tied to specific collateral, some personal loans can be secured by other assets, such as savings accounts or collectibles.
 In some cases, you may be able to use one of these assets to secure more than one loan.

 However, it’s important to remember what happens to your collateral if you default on a secured loan.